 Although Jesus was surrounded by hatred, his heart’s desire was to heal.

-This act of grace is incredibly inspirational and challenging all at the same time.
-Whilst we are in awe of the way Jesus behaves here, we also have to pause and ask whether we would be willing to heal and to bless our enemies even when they are trying to do us harm?
+This act of grace is incredibly inspirational and challenging at the same time.
+I am left in awe of the way Jesus acts and am left unsure as to whether I would be willing to heal and to bless people who had come to arrest me.

 This picture of Jesus suffering whilst reaching out to heal is a reminder of why he died.